KengXIII/TaskGo/README.md

 This flow ensures that we get the latest updates from the remote repository before pushing on our new updates, keeping the workflow clean and not missing out on changes.

 #### Git ignore files
 In the first few commits that we made, we realised that there were config files that were being pushed onto the remote.
 This would not be an issue as long as our repository is private.
-However, for the deployment of the completed application, we intend to re-request new config details from Firebase and our Gmail API to maintain security in TaskGo.
+However, for the deployment of the completed application, we intend to re-request new set of config files from Firebase and our Gmail API to maintain security in TaskGo.

 ### VSCode
 For a seamless way to compile our work together, we used VSCode plugin *CodeTogether* during many of our project meetings.
 We found ourselves to be very efficient when using this plugin for coding concurrently as a pair.